eth-easl/dandelionSDK/README.md

     - positive interger that is used as key followed by a space
     - a string in quotes "<data here>", followed by the newline

+## Interface expectations
+### libc
+When using libc or any system on top of it values can be fed into stdin, argv and environ by specifying a input set called "stdio".
+The system will look for items called "stdin", "argv" and "environ" in that set and automaticall make it available on the expected methods.
+For argv and environ the content of the item is expected to be space separated as it would be on the command line.
+To tell the programm it is called cat and has arguments foo and bar the total content of argv should be "cat foo bar" (without quotation marks).
+Similarly for environ, if foo should be set to 2 and bar should be set to 3 the content of environ should be "foo=2 bar=3" Currently there is no variable subsitution so defining foo to be 2 and then using foo in a later definition does not work.
+Both the '' and "" can be used to escape strings that contain spaces.
+Escaping the quote characters with backslashes is currently not supported, but they can be escaped by wrapping in the other type of quotes, as everything within the outermost set of quotataion marks will be esacaped.
+Example: `'"test"'` will become `"test"`
+Multiple quoted strings without a space in between are considered a single argument.
+Example: `'test'"test"` will become `testtest`

 ## Examples
 The examples are automatically built when compiling the library.